Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Evaluation Results

 \subsection{Overall Performance}

-In Table~\ref{tab:main-table}, we compare our method DITS-iSFT-DPO with the baseline approaches on both the Information Exchange and Debate tasks.
+\textbf{The Static Scenarios} In Table~\ref{tab:main-table}, we compare our method DITS-iSFT-DPO with the baseline approaches on both the Information Exchange and Debate tasks.
 Across all datasets, our method achieves consistent improvement over the baselines, demonstrating the effectiveness and generalizability of DITS.
 Compared to the single agent CoT approach, our method delivers an average performance enhancement of 91\%.
 In the Information Exchange task, our method outperforms the advanced multi-agent approach Optima-iSFT-DPO by an average margin of 2.5\%.

-For mathematical datasets MATH and GSM8k, the improvement achieved by our method is relatively small, which is due to the tasks' difficulty and the small training set.
+\textbf{The Dynamic Scenario} In dynamic scenarios, we adopt the WebThinker framework~\citep{Li2025WebThinker} to structure the process into a collaborative system comprising three agents: a task analysis agent, a search intent generation agent, and a web content analysis agent.
+This framework empowers the agents to autonomously conduct web searches, deeply analyze web content, and dynamically adjust their collaboration strategies.
+For search, we use the Serper API\footnote{https://serper.dev/}, retrieving the top 10 search results (k=10).
+In Table~\ref{tab:webwalker}, we observe that the Webthinker framework for dynamic multi-agent collaboration outperforms traditional single-agent approaches and simple RAG methods.
+Furthermore, fine-tuning multiple agents within the collaborative framework enhances coordination efficiency.
+Notably, the DITS method surpasses all baseline models, highlighting its effectiveness and robustness.